 Are you wondering if you should be working your arms after chest day?

-or maybe you’re just looking to get that well balanced and muscular physique and it just so happens that arms comes after your chest day this week or maybe even every week, depending on your busy life.
+Or maybe you’re just looking to get that well-balanced and muscular physique and it just so happens that arms come after your chest day this week or maybe even every week, depending on your busy life.

-Arms and chest..
-For guys this is going to be the two most important muscles you are going to want to get huge or at least decent in size, if you are wanting to look good in a short sleeve shirt.. it’s just that simple.
+Arms and chest… For guys, this is going to be the two most important muscles you are going to want to get huge or at least decent in size if you want to build a muscle growth story for yourself or aiming to look good in a short sleeve shirt… it’s just that simple.